JGUIMOBILEDEVELOPING/SPHERO-DROIDS-WINDOWS/README.md

 # Droids Control for Windows

-Control Deck is a single-file Python desktop application for discovering, connecting to, monitoring, and controlling compatible Sphero Star Wars droids.
+Droids Control for Windows is a single-file Python desktop application for discovering, connecting to, monitoring, and controlling compatible Sphero Star Wars droids.
 If you do not know what are droids, see details below.

 It provides a native animation discovery, telemetry, LED control, connection recovery, and reusable multi-robot macro scenes.
 The application can run directly from `r2d2_app.py` or be packaged as a standalone Windows executable.